wp-plugins/wp2androidapp/readme.txt

 == Description ==
 convert your WordPress site into mobile app for Android.
-Its very easy to use, with no coding required.
+Its very easy to use, with no coding knowledge required.

 Step:
 1) Just fill the form (required fields -> app name,app description)